Princess Louise of Belgium: Under the new reign

 On 10 December 1865 King Leopold I, founder of the Belgian dynasty, died after a reign of 34 years.
 His son ascended to the throne under the name of Leopold II.
 For Louise and Leopold, aged 7 and 6 respectively, this new situation would bring about some changes in their daily life.
-The Count of Hainaut became the heir to the throne and raised to the title of Duke of Brabant.
+The Count of Hainaut became the heir to the throne and was raised to the title of Duke of Brabant.
 Louise and her brother, until now under the direction of a governess, Miss Legrand, were now endowed with a governor: Count Ignace van der Straten-Ponthoz, major of artillery, assisted in his functions by Albert Donny, a young artilleryman.
 The two men entered the service of the King's children on 4 March 1866.
 Louise and her brother preferred Donny and nicknamed van der Straten-Ponthoz the "scolding count" (comte grondeur).
-Louise had a willful character, even difficult.
+Louise had a wilful character, even difficult.

 Louise befriended some of the cousins of her age who made a few stays at the Laeken estate: Blanche of Orléans (daughter of the Duke of Nemours), Maria Christina of Austria (future Queen of Spain), and even Beatrice of Great Britain (youngest daughter of Queen Victoria).
 When they were separated, Louise wrote short letters to them, pretexts for her calligraphy exercises.

-From the time she was 6 years old, Louise had benefited from homeschooling from teachers who provided her with various courses: French, English, German and Italian for languages, while lessons in superficial mathematics, horse riding, history, religion and music were also given to her.
+From the time she was 6 years old, Louise had benefited from home schooling from teachers who provided her with various courses: French, English, German and Italian languages, and lessons in mathematics, horse riding, history, religion and music.
 However, the level of education of the princesses was not very high: "The programs lacked scope.
 In the severe decor of the study room, it was usually too rudimentary that we applied ourselves to history, geography, literature, mathematics; a preponderant place being left to the decorative arts: painting, drawing, music, as well as needlework".

 If the school programs were incomplete, discipline was held in high esteem, as Louise relates: "Our mother raised us, my sisters and I, in the English way.
 Our rooms looked more like convent cells than princely apartments [...]
 The Queen taught me, from a young age, to be able to do without servants".
 As for Leopold II, she wrote: "The man I see again when I think of the King is always the one whose silence frightened my childhood [...]
 The King hardly took care of my sisters and me.
 His caresses were rare and brief.
 We were, in front of him, always impressed.
 He seemed to us much more a King than a father".